in brief…

 LONDON UK.

-Also with Colin, in the Bardens’ lineup at that time, was drummer Reg Isidore, who later went on to drum with Robin Trower on the classic album Bridge Of Sighs, and record the album “Truce” with Trower and Jack Bruce.
-Colin fronted multiple gigs with the Bardens band, including several at the legendary Marquee Club in Soho, before they parted ways.
-Bardens later went on to form the band Camel.
+Joining Colin in the lineup was drummer Reg Isidore, who later gained acclaim playing on Robin Trower’s classic Bridge of Sighs album and recording Truce with Trower and Jack Bruce.
+Colin fronted the Bardens Band for numerous gigs, including memorable performances at Soho’s legendary Marquee Club, before the two eventually parted ways.
+Bardens would later form the iconic progressive rock band Camel.

 FLASH

-Adrift in London, but with a clear direction in mind, Colin tracked down guitarist Peter Banks, who had recently departed from the band Yes.
-Coincidently, they were born within hours of each other, the same year, and the two became fast friends and began songwriting together, while searching for other band members and business support.
-Fortunately, the missing pieces fell together fairly quickly.
-Colin and Peter were soon joined by Mike Hough on drums and Ray Bennett on bass guitar, and the band, now
+Adrift in London but driven by a clear purpose, Colin sought out guitarist Peter Banks, who had recently departed from the band Yes.
+By a twist of fate, both were born within hours of each other in the same year.
+Their shared connection quickly blossomed into friendship, and they began writing songs together while searching for additional band members and business backing.
+Luck was on their side, as the missing pieces soon fell into place.
+Mike Hough joined on drums, and Ray Bennett took up bass guitar, completing the lineup.
+The newly formed band, now called Flash, started work on their self-titled debut album.

 FLASH IN THE USA

-On July 14th 1972, Colin’s birthday, exactly 6 months to the day after it’s first gig, Flash flew to New York, arriving just after midnight on July 15th 1972, Pete’s birthday, to begin their first US tour.
-The stars had aligned !
+On July 14, 1972, Colin’s birthday, exactly six months after Flash’s first gig, the band flew to New York.
+They arrived just after midnight on July 15, Peter’s birthday, ready to kick off their inaugural US tour.
+The stars had truly aligned!

-Genesis, Stone The Crows, Nazareth, Badfinger, The Chambers Brothers, The James Gang, The Raspberries, Uriah Heep, Long John Baldry, Wishbone Ash, Santana, Black Sabbath, The James Cotton Blues Band, The Jeff Beck Group, Argent, Savoy Brown, Rory Gallagher, Chuck Berry, Alice Cooper, J Geils Band, Flo and Eddie with Aynsley Dunbar, Jo Jo Gunn, The Kinks, Dr Hook, Captain Beyond, Foghat, Focus, Humble Pie, Roxy Music, Mott The Hoople, Steve Miller Band, Quicksilver, Earth Wind and Fire, The Byrds, Beck Bogart and Appice, Lou Reed, Joe Walsh, Black Oak Arkansas, Blue Oyster Cult, The Pretty Things, and many others.
+Genesis, Stone the Crows, Nazareth, Badfinger, The Chambers Brothers, The James Gang, The Raspberries, Uriah Heep, Long John Baldry, Wishbone Ash, Santana, Black Sabbath, The James Cotton Blues Band, The Jeff Beck Group, Argent, Savoy Brown, Rory Gallagher, Chuck Berry, Alice Cooper, J. Geils Band, Flo and Eddie with Aynsley Dunbar, Jo Jo Gunne, The Kinks, Dr. Hook, Captain Beyond, Foghat, Focus, Humble Pie, Roxy Music, Mott the Hoople, Steve Miller Band, Quicksilver, Earth, Wind & Fire, The Byrds, Beck, Bogert & Appice, Lou Reed, Joe Walsh, Black Oak Arkansas, Blue Öyster Cult, The Pretty Things, and many more.

 COLIN CARTER- AFTER FLASH.